cvele/MultiTenantBundle/Resources/doc/index.rst

 Installation
 ------------

-1. Download CveleMultiTenantBundle using composer
+1. Download MultiTenantBundle using composer
 2. Enable the Bundle
 3. Create your Tenant class
 4. Setup your User class
 5. Configure your application's security.yml
-6. Configure the CveleMultiTenantBundle
+6. Configure the MultiTenantBundle
 7. Update your database schema

-Step 1: Download CveleMultiTenantBundle using composer
+Step 1: Download MultiTenantBundle using composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Require the bundle with composer: